-67:42:01:06.01.
+67:42:07:04.01 67:42:01:06.01.
 Reasonable and prudent parent standard requirements.
-The reasonable and prudent parent standard applies to facilities regulated by chapters 67:42:07, 67:42:08, 67:42:09, 67:42:13, and 67:42:15.
+The provisions of the reasonable and prudent parent standard for group care centers requires apply to facilities regulated by chapters 67:42:07, 67:42:08, 67:42:09, 67:42:13, and 67:42:15 and require:

-Under the standard, each facility is required to have at least one official onsite who, with respect to any child placed at the child care institution, is designated to be the caregiver authorized to apply the standard to decisions involving the participation of the child in age- or developmentally-appropriate activities.
-Each designated official shall receive training in how to use and apply the standard.
+(1) Each facility will shall have onsite at least one official onsite who, with respect to any child placed at the child care institution, is designated to be the caregiver who is authorized to apply the reasonable and prudent parent standard to decisions involving the participation of the child in age or developmentally-appropriate activities;

+(2) Each designated official will shall be provided with training in how to use and apply the reasonable and prudent parent standard; and